licensezero/licensezero-private-license/terms.md

 ## Unlimited Applications

-The _User_ may build, and sublicense for, as many larger applications as they like.
+The _Company_ may build, and sublicense for, as many larger applications as they like.

 # Notices